Probing for the Usage of Grammatical Number: Results

-The patterns previously observed suggest there is a linear encoding, from which grammatical number can be extracted from BERT's representations.
-We, however, cannot determine whether these encodings are actually those used by the model to make predictions.
-We now answer this question taking our proposed usage-based perspective, studying the impact of linearly removing number information at both the cue and target positions.\footnote{The number of dimensions removed by our amnesic projectors in each layer and category is presented in \cref{tab:amnesic-baselines}.\looseness=-1} We evaluate the model's change in behavior, as evaluated by its performance on the number agreement (NA) task.
+The patterns previously observed seem to consistently point to number being linearly encoded in BERT.
+Nonetheless, these results only show that number is linearly extractable, being agnostic to whether BERT relies on this linear structure for its predictions.
+We will thus analyze the effect of causal interventions on these representations.
+Specifically, we study the impact of linearly removing number information at both the cue and target positions---looking at the model's change in behavior, as evaluated by its performance on the number agreement (NA) task.

-\cref{fig:amnesic-retrieval-cue} and \cref{fig:amnesic-retrieval-target} show the decrease in how much information is extractable at the target position after the interventions are applied. \cref{fig:amnesic-agreement-cue} and \cref{fig:amnesic-agreement-target} show BERT's accuracy drops on the NA task (as measured at the output level).
-By comparing these results, we find a strong alignment between the information lost across layers and the damage caused to the performance on the task---irreversible information losses resulting from our intervention are mirrored by a performance decrease on the NA task.
+\cref{fig:amnesic-retrieval-target} and \cref{fig:amnesic-retrieval-cue} show information loss in intermediate layers after the interventions are applied, while \cref{fig:amnesic-agreement-target} and \cref{fig:amnesic-agreement-cue} show BERT's accuracy drops on the NA task (as measured at the output level).
+By comparing these results, we find a strong alignment between the information lost across layers and the damage caused to the performance on the task---irreversible information loss in layers resulting from our intervention is mirrored by performance decrease on the NA task.
 This alignment confirms that the model indeed uses the linear information erased by our probes.
-In other words, we have found the probed property's functional encoding.\looseness=-1
+Further, this means that we have found the probed property's encoding, from our usage-based perspective. \looseness=-1